shubhodeep786/payments-gateway-backend-nodejs/docs/architecture.md

 # Payment Gateway Architecture

 This document outlines a microservices architecture for a scalable and secure payment gateway.
-It covers high-level components and a suggested relational database schema using PostgreSQL.
+Services communicate via a RabbitMQ message broker, and PostgreSQL is used for persistent storage.

 ## Services Overview